Enter your query below:

 Is your steam reforming process a type of gasification process?

 Yes, our ‘Steam/CO2 Reforming’ process is a subset of the broader class of gasification processes.
 In our case, we do not use oxygen or air in the process, which is common in gasification processes.
 Our process is a reductive chemical reaction wherein oxygen is actively excluded from the process and steam included.
 This avoids hotspots, tar and slag buildup common to gasification processes.
-Lastly, there are no catalysts used in the front-end of our systems
+Lastly, there are no catalysts used in the front-end of the Raven SR™ systems.

 What can you process?